jazminite/wcl/README.md

 1. `secrets.py`: Update the date
 2. `python main.py`: Get a list of players from recent reports
 3. `player-export`: Export the guild roster from the game
-4. `players`: Filter out people not in the guild
+4. `players`: Filter out people not in the guild, Copy new players to other column
 5. `current-players`: Update current players with the teams spreadsheet
 6. `players`: Update missing player specs
 7. `secrets.py`: Update healers array
 8. `add_parse`: Clear sheet
 9. `python parses.py`: Run the parse script
 10. `parses`: Add new data from `add_parse`
-11. `players`: Filter / highlight based on the Parse column
+11. `players`: Filter / highlight based on the Parse sheet column
 12. `Parses over`: Paste Player column from `players`, drag formulas, sort, increase date field, remove people with zero parse

 ### Other reports